schemrio/spec/README.md

 * Introduction

-Schemr is a modern flexible general purpose modeling language  with built for the modern Web App.
+Schemr is a modern flexible general purpose modeling language built for the modern Web App.
 With an Isolation Oriented Architecture paired with bleeding-edge design innovation used daily by Fortune 500 companies baked in, Schemr can make designing everything from monolithic software stacks to real time